yeslogic/prince-docs/docs/prince-output.md

 PDF Versions and Profiles
 -------------------------

-The PDF files produced by Prince conform to several different PDF versions, up to PDF 1.7, depending on the chosen PDF Profile and the enabled PDF features.
+The PDF files produced by Prince conform to several different PDF versions, up to PDF 1.7 (ISO 32000-1:2008), depending on the chosen PDF Profile and the enabled PDF features.

 Prince supports tagged PDF files and optional PDF profiles, which can be selected using the [`--pdf-profile`](command-line.md#cl-pdf-profile) option on the [command-line interface](command-line.md), or the `setProfile` method if using a [server wrapper](server-integration.md#prince-wrappers), or the [`PDF.profile`](js-support.md#window.PDF.profile) function in JavaScript.